The Air You Cannot See Is Costing India More Than Any Tariff

 First, make National Clean Air Programme targets binding.
 Cities that miss PM2.5 targets should lose access to central funding.
 The programme already exists.
 The consequence mechanism does not.

 Second, fix how the money is allocated.
-Sixty-seven percent of clean air funds going to road dust is a priority choice, not a mistake.
+Sixty-seven percent of clean air funds going to road dust is a priority mismatch.
 PM2.5 comes from combustion - vehicles, factories, power plants.
 That is where the money needs to go.

 Fourth, build a single air management body for the Indo-Gangetic Plain - the flat stretch of northern India running through Punjab, Haryana, Delhi, Uttar Pradesh, Bihar, and West Bengal, home to 544 million people.
 More than half of any city's pollution comes from outside its own borders.
 The World Bank is already working on India's first Regional Airshed Action Plan for this area.
 The government needs to adopt it.